Voroniyx/DisableEnd/README.md

-This port allows server admins to disable the end in Minecraft Fabric.
+This mod allows server admins to disable the end in Minecraft Fabric.

 Use `/gamerule doDisableEnd <true|false>` to toggle the rule